victor-aunon/Thesis-template/README.md

 A similar version of this template has been used before in Universitat Politècnica de València.
 Consequently, UPV logos are included in the **logos** folder for your convenience.

+Do not forget to install the fonts in `fonts` folder before compiling this template (in case you want to use the same fonts).

 If you want to support me, you can [buy me a coffee](https://www.buymeacoffee.com/victoraunon) and include the name of the repository in your acknowledgements.

 ---